osdag-admin/Osdag/README.md

 Have a bug or a feature request?
 Please first read the <a href= "https://github.com/osdag-admin/Osdag/blob/master/CONTRIBUTING.md#using-the-issue-tracker">issue guidelines</a> and search for existing and closed issues.
 If your problem or idea is not addressed yet, please <a href= "https://github.com/osdag-admin/Osdag/issues/new">open a new issue</a> or at <a href= "http://osdag.fossee.in/forums"> Osdag forum</a>.

 ## <a id="user-content-version" class="anchor" href="#version" aria-hidden="true"></a> Versioning
 This beta version of Osdag contains only the shear connection modules.
 Starting with version of Osdag 2017.06.a.874e.
+The latest version of Osdag 2017.08.a.e2dd is available with bugs fixed.

 ## <a id="user-content-license" class="anchor" href="#license" aria-hidden="true"></a> Copyright and license
 (c) Copyright Osdag contributors 2017.<br>
 This program comes with ABSOLUTELY NO WARRANTY.
 This is free software, and you are welcome to redistribute it under certain conditions.
-See the <a href="https://github.com/osdag-admin/Osdag/files/1123651/License.txt">License.txt</a> file for details regarding the license.
+See the <a href="https://github.com/osdag-admin/Osdag/files/1207162/License.txt">License.txt</a> file for details regarding the license.
 The beta version of Osdag is released under the terms and conditions of the GNU LESSER GENERAL PUBLIC LICENSE (LGPL) Version 3.